 While the cluster at N41 entirely segregates the Cisco HSRP (Hot Standby Router Protocol) traffic, the N158 subtree shows interesting clusters for POP (Post Office Protocol), IMAPS (secure Internet Message Access Protocol), HTTP, and IPP (Internet Printing Protocol).
 These protocols are what people use the most when they first arrive in the morning: they check email, websites, and print papers.
 All of the IPP data along with their related zero-length-payload TCP control packets are grouped together at the N566 subtree.
-On the other hand, IMAPS packets along with their related TCP control packets were automatically grouped together in two clusters, namely: N546, and N569.
+On the other hand,

+IMAPS packets along with their related TCP control packets were automatically grouped together in two clusters, namely: N546, and N569.
 Moreover, POP packets resided in one singular cluster at N653.

-The remaining clusters on the right contain six singular clusters: HTTP, TCP control packets, STP (Spanning Tree Protocol), IPP, and NBDGM (NetBIOS Datagrams).
+The remaining right hand clusters contain six singular clusters of HTTP, TCP control packets, STP (Spanning Tree Protocol), IPP, and NBDGM (NetBIOS Datagram Service).
 The remaining three clusters are a mix of non-IP and UDP protocols such as ARP, and RIPv4 (Routing Information Protocol).

-ADHIC principally relies on headers, which, of course, principally define protocols.
-However, payload information is also an extremely useful source for ADHIC to choose (p,n)-grams from.
-Because ADHIC is not biased in what part of the packet it examines, both header and payload (p,n)-grams can be and are chosen.
+The availability of header information substantially alters ADHIC's clustering behavior.
+However, payload information is also an extremely useful source for ADHIC to choose (p, n)-grams from.
+Because ADHIC is not biased in what part of the packet it examines, both header and payload (p, n)-grams can be and are chosen.
 For example, in Figure 4, EIGRP packets were all perfectly grouped at N219 and N222.
-The non-IP-header (p,n)-gram $(64, 0x00 \ 0x0f)$ (representing the "hold time" parameter) perfectly segregates one EIGRP set at N219, and the header (p,n)-gram $(25, 0x29 \ 0x86)$ (within the source IP address) does likewise with the other set at N222.
+The non-IP-header (p, n)-gram (64, 0x00 0x0f) (representing the "hold time" parameter) perfectly segregates one EIGRP set at N219, and the header (p, n)-gram (25, 0x29 0x86) (within the source IP address) does likewise with the other set at N222.

-It is important to realize that (p,n)-grams are sometimes discovered deep within the payload.
+It is important to realize that (p, n)-grams are sometimes discovered deep within the payload.
 An example of this is (174, 0x00 0x00) (which represents the "parameter count" field within NBDGM packets).
-This (p,n)-gram uniquely identifies and catches NBDGM packets at N528 just before they mix with the global default cluster.
+This (p, n)-gram uniquely identifies and catches NBDGM packets at N528 just before they mix with the global default cluster.

-Multimedia traffic like MS-Streaming and encrypted TCP traffic such as HTTPS, SSH, and IMAPS are either segregated by header (p,n)-grams or are shunted away toward the default subtree because they do not match (p,n)-grams near subtree roots.
-In Figure 4, IMAPS packets were neatly separated from others through header (p,n)-grams like: $(22, 0x2c \ 0x06)$ in N546 ("time-to-live" and "protocol ID"), and $(54, 0x01 \ 0x01)$ in N569 (NOP, NOP in "options").
+Multimedia traffic like MS-Streaming and encrypted TCP traffic such as HTTPS, SSH, and IMAPS are either segregated by header (p, n)-grams or are shunted away toward the default subtree because they do not match (p, n)-grams near subtree roots.
+In Figure 4, IMAPS packets were neatly separated from others through header (p, n)-grams like: (22, 0x2c 0x06) in N546 ("time-to-live" and "protocol ID"), and (54, 0x01 0x01) in N569 (NOP, NOP in "options").

 It is interesting that ADHIC is able not only to segregate encrypted packets from non-encrypted packets, but also to differentiate between these protocols in context.
-For example, in the August trace, the $(54,0x01\ 0x01)\ (p,n)$ -gram ("options" field in SSH and "content type" and "version" fields in IMAPS) was chosen to separate the SSH traffic from the IMAPS one.
+For example, in the August trace, the (54, 0x01 0x01) (p, n)-gram ("options" field in SSH and "content type" and "version" fields in IMAPS) was chosen to separate the SSH traffic from the IMAPS one.